Anisotropic matter and nonlinear electromagnetics black holes: Introduction

 Anisotropic matter black holes (AMBHs) with equation of state (anisotropic) parameter $w$ and energy density $K$ were derived from an anisotropic fluid with equation of states ($p_1=-\rho, p_2=w\rho$)\cite{Cho:2017nhx}.
 Here, $w$ and $K$ may be regarded as hairs of AMBH.
 It is worth to note that AMBHs and their charged solution were also found from the quintessential energy-momentum tensor $T^q_{\mu\nu}$~\cite{Kiselev:2002dx, Toshmatov:2015npp}.
 We note that the power-law hairy black hole solution was found from the Einstein-Kalb-Ramond theory~\cite{Kumar:2020hgm}.
 Furthermore, rotating charged AMBH solution were derived by making use of the Newman-Janis algorithm~\cite{Kim:2019hfp}.
 This solution is considered as an extension of the Kerr-Newman (KN) black hole.
 Its shadow analysis was performed by discussing the effect of the anisotropic term ($K/r^{2w-2}$ )~\cite{Lee:2021sws}.
 On the other hand, the anisotropic (exotic) fluid could be used to construct the Morris-Thorne-type wormhole under the condition of $p_1+2p_2=-\rho$~\cite{Morris:1988cz}.

 So far, there is no known action corresponding to this anisotropic fluid and thus it may restrict researchers from a further study on AMBHs.

-In the present work, we introduce the nonlinear electrodynamics (NED) term of $\mathcal{F}^s$ with $\mathcal{F}$ the Maxwell term~\cite{Hassaine:2008pw} as the corresponding action with a magnetically charged configuration.
-We identify AMBH with two parameters $w$ and $K$ exactly as NED black holes with power index $s$ and charge term $\xi(s,q)$.
-These NED black holes include interesting known black holes: Schwarzschild-de Sitter ($s=0,w=-1$), constant scalar hair ($s=w=1$), charged quantum Oppenheimer-Snyder ($s=3/2,w=2$), Einstein-Euler-Heisenberg ($s=2,w=3$), and Ned black holes ($s=3,w=5$).
+In the present work, we introduce the nonlinear electrodynamics (NED) term of $\mathcal{F}^s$ with $\mathcal{F}$ the Maxwell term~\cite{Hassaine:2008pw, Dariescu:2022kof} as the corresponding action with a magnetically charged configuration.
+We regard AMBH with two parameters $w$ and $K$ as NED black holes with power index $s$ and charge term $\xi(s,q)$.
+These NED black holes include interesting known black holes: dark matter ($s=3/4,w=1/2$), constant scalar hair ($s=w=1$), charged quantum Oppenheimer-Snyder ($s=3/2,w=2$), Einstein-Euler-Heisenberg ($s=2,w=3$), and Ned black holes ($s=3,w=5$).
 Rotating charged AMBHs can describe rotating charged NED black holes when replacing anisotropic parameter $w$ and density $K$ by power index $s$ and charge term $\xi(s,q)$.

 The paper is organized as follows.
 In Sect.~\ref{sec2}, we briefly mention how to find AMBHs from an anisotropic fluid with barotropic equation of state but not an anisotropic matter action.
 In Sec.~\ref{sec3}, we obtain NED black holes including known black hole solutions by considering a power-law of Maxwell term as an anisotropic matter action.
 Sec.~\ref{sec4} is devoted to discussing rotating charged NED black holes and their extremal rotating NED black holes which are the boundary between rotating charged NED black holes and naked singularity.
 Finally, we summarize our results and discuss on relevant issues in Sec.~\ref{sec5}.